 Volatility in oil and natural gas prices can impact our customers' drilling and production activities.
-During 2014, the average full year natural gasdirected rig count in North America was flat, while the average full year oil directed rig count increased 137 rigs, or 9%, from 2013.
-In the United States land market, there was a modest full year increase in rig count from 2013 levels, driven primarily by the continued shift to horizontal rigs in the Permian Basin.
-The North America rig count and activity levels held up through most of the fourth quarter as customers executed against the remainder of their 2014 budgets.
+During 2015, the average full year natural gasdirected rig count in North America decreased 161 rigs, or 33%, while the average full year oil directed rig count decreased 911 rigs, or 52%, from 2014.
+In the United States land market, there was a decline of 48% in the average rig count from 2014 levels.

-However, the United States land rig count has fallen sharply into early 2015, and we expect activity declines for the United States land market to accelerate further in the first quarter of 2015, impacting all of the key liquid basins.
-Current market conditions aside, in the long run, we believe the shift to unconventional oil and liquids-rich basins in the United States land market will continue to drive increased service intensity and will require higher demand in fluid chemistry and other technologies required for these complex reservoirs which will have beneficial implications for our operations.
+The United States land rig count has dropped approximately 64% since its peak in November 2014.
+Price erosion for our services continued during 2015, specifically in North America, and we believe pricing pressure will continue until activity stabilizes.
+Current market conditions aside, in the long run, we believe the shift to unconventional oil and liquids-rich basins in the United States land market will continue to drive increased service intensity.
+This would create higher demand in fluid chemistry and other technologies required for these complex reservoirs, which will have positive implications for our operations when the energy market ultimately recovers.

-In the Gulf of Mexico, the average full year offshore rig count was relatively flat in 2014 as compared to 2013.
-Growth in the Gulf of Mexico is dependent on, among other things, governmental approvals for permits, our customers' actions, and new deepwater rigs entering the market.
+In the Gulf of Mexico, the average offshore rig count for 2015 was down 39% compared to 2014.
+Activity in the Gulf of Mexico is dependent on, among other things, governmental approvals for permits, our customers' actions, and new deepwater rigs entering the market.